Trump pressed ambassador on status of Ukraine investigations, according to new testimony | CBC News

 The staff explained that Sondland had called the president from the restaurant and they could hear Trump on the phone asking about "the investigations."
 The ambassador told the president the Ukrainians were ready to move forward, Taylor testified.

-Taylor said he was told Trump wanted the Ukrainian leader "in a public box" by making the statement.
+Taylor said he was told Trump wanted the Ukrainian leader "in a public box," which, Taylor said, he understood to mean making a public statement about the investigations.

 Trump told reporters last week he "hardly" knows Sondland.